prisma/prisma1/docs/03-Guides/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 </Instruction>

-Lastly, to also account for the ongoing network request, you should make sure to render a loading-state for the user.
+Lastly, to also account for the ongoing network request, you should make sure to render a loading-state as long as your users are waiting for a response from the server.

 <Instruction>

-*Still in `App.js`, update `render` to look as follows:*
+Still in `App.js`, update `render` to look as follows:

 ```js{3-5}(path="src/components/App.js")
 render () {